 If you are considering this type of tattoo to conceal baldness – where the follicles are no longer active and skin takes on a smooth and shiny appearance – it is important to do your research to ensure the person carrying it out is a reputable professional.
 Whilst the internet can be helpful, there is also a lot of misleading information and speculation about so it is always best to visit a number of recommended specialists until you find one you are comfortable with.
 They should also carry out a patch test well in advance of the procedure to check for any potential allergic reactions.

 Another option for those whose hair follicles are receptive – where there are still hairs present on the scalp, even if they are thinning – is treatment.

-There are effective and clinically-proven male hair loss treatments available to help stabilise shedding and promote regrowth, which address the root cause of Male Pattern Baldness rather than masking it cosmetically.
-The MHRA and FDA approved components finasteride 1mg and minoxidil can also be used in conjunction with growth boosters for optimum results, and an experienced hair loss specialist will be able to tailor a bespoke treatment plan to your precise needs.
+There are two clinically-proven male hair loss treatments available to help stabilise shedding and promote regrowth, which address the root cause of Male Pattern Baldness rather than masking it cosmetically.
+These are both MHRA licensed and FDA approved for this purpose and can also be used in conjunction with supplementary hair growth supporting products for optimum results; an experienced hair loss specialist will be able to recommend a bespoke treatment plan based on your precise medical and lifestyle needs.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.